Your sense of touch is called the tactile system. It’s how we feel all touch sensations, including vibrations, temperature, textures, and pain.

 As you can see in the diagram, each tactile receptor is attached to the nerve cell.
 That’s because these receptors are specialized types of nerve endings.

-- Ruffini Ending – These receptors perceive any kind of stretching of the skin.
+- Ruffini Ending – These receptors perceive any stretching of the skin.
 They also detect temperature and pressure.

 - Pacinian Corpuscle – Detects deep pressure sensations.
 These receptors play a large role in proprioception.